ComedicChimera/chai-lang.dev/static/markdown/guide/chapter1.md

 Whirlwind does support objects, however in a way slightly different than what you might expect.
 Firstly, objects **cannot** inherit from each other.
 However, objects can implement interfaces both explicitly and implicitly (a topic discussed in detail later).
-They are also **can** have private members and methods, a courtesy not afforded by some more recent programming languages.
 Objects also support constructor overloading and private constructors.
 This is in contrast to the rest of Whirlwind which does not support function and method overloading.